binarymee/blog/content/blog/new-beginnings/index.md

 keywords: 2019,resolutions,binarymee
 ---

-2017 is the year of major decisions.
-I took a major detour in my career and took a road less traveled.
+2017 was the year of major decisions.
+I took a road less traveled in my career.
 I decided to start something on my own and I settled with a startup as an early member.
 I would say 2018 is a year of execution.
 That's where the actual journey began.

 ###Recap of year 2018